Junior College Athletic Scholarships

 After you complete two years of competition at a junior college, you will have two years of eligibility remaining at a four year institution.
 Transfer students are eligible for athletic scholarships.
 How much you get depends on how good you are.

 Have you looked at junior colleges?
 Do you need a couple more years of academic preparedness?
 Can you afford the cost of a four year college?
 A junior college can prepare you to enter the workforce while providing two more years of competition in the sport you love.
 Or a junior college may be the perfect stepping stone to a four year degree.
-A junior college is great option to consider.
+A junior college is a great option to consider.

 Then the How to Get Recruited Guide will give you a step-by-step plan to turn your talent into offers.
 There’s a lot to learn about the recruiting process.
 How to Get Recruited condenses mountains of advice, and converts it to simple action steps that will get college coaches calling.